 - 1/4 tsp poultry seasoning

 - 1 cup chicken broth

-- Toast the bread on the oven rack for three minutes per side until crusty.
+- Toast the bread on the oven rack at 350 degrees for three minutes per side until crusty.
 Crumble.

 - Cook celery and onions in butter until soft, about eight minutes.